PeterShinners/comp/design/overview.md

 ### Pipelined Functions and Blocks

 Any structure literal can become a callable object by prefixing the structure with `:`.
-These can be used as functions which get assigned into the module namespace, or used as anonymous blocks as simple callbacks.
+These can be used as functions when assigned into the module's namespace.
+They are also commonly used as anonymous blocks of code that can be arguments for flow control functions, or passed around as regular values.

-By default these callable structs take no arguments and can return any type of data.
-Optional definitions can be added to define required shapes for the arguments as well as additional behaviors and identifiers.
+Functions are designed to work as logic that takes data in and generates transformed data as output.
+There are two channels for a function to get data, through the input, which belongs to pipelines and is designed to be the data the function operates on.
+Also through traditional arguments, intended to modify how the function behaves.

 Multiple functions can be overloaded with the same name.
-The namespace keeps track of them separately.
 By determining the matching shapes of data function calls will automatically dispatch to the most specific implementation.

-Calling functions and blocks requires a struct of argument but can optionally be combined with blocks that are added to the argument list.
-This allows function blocks to be passed as arguments for natural feeling flow control, iteration, and other behaviors.
+This will cause build time errors if ambigious implementations match the provided data.

 Functions and blocks can be assembled into a pipeline of operations using the `|` pipe operator.
 Functions can also specificy special links in the pipeline to